Top Trans-Siberian Travel Tips

 This always goes down well – “please” “thank you” “hello” “goodbye for starters as well as numbers 1 to 10 and preferably up to 100.
 You will be glad you made the effort!

 Beware of Russians Bearing Vodka

 You will never out drink them and getting foreigners drunk is a sport to some.
 Trains are terrible places to have catastrophic hangovers.
 Locals who are genuinely friendly wouldn’t dream of getting you drunk against your wishes!
-Applies mainly to Russians but can also to the Mongolians and Chinese!
+Applies mainly to Russians but can also to the Mongolians and Chinese (and Brits!)

 Must Haves for Train Trips